oniani/pixelation/README.md

 This flexibility, however, comes with the price which is hard work for calculating various measures of moving objects such as the width of cloud.

-The game is implemented using retro-style game engine for Python called Pyxel.
+The game is implemented using retro game engine for Python called Pyxel.
 For more information, see https://github.com/kitao/pyxel